James J. Hill: Hill continues on

 In the aftermath of the dissolution of the Northern Securities Company Hill moved on without the benefit of a central company, and acquired the Colorado and Southern Railway lines into Texas.
 He also built the Spokane, Portland and Seattle Railway.

 The Great Northern Railway and the Northern Pacific tried to merge four times, in 1896, 1901, 1927, and 1955.
 This last attempt lasted from 1955 until final Supreme Court approval and merger in March 1970, which created the Burlington Northern Railroad.
 In 1995, Burlington Northern merged with the Atchison, Topeka and Santa Fe Railway to become the Burlington Northern and Santa Fe Railway.

 By the time of his death in 1916, James J. Hill was worth more than $63 million, equivalent to $ today, and over $200 million in related assets.
 When his estate was divided his widow received over $16 million, and each of his children received almost $4 million; $1.5 million was paid in income and inheritance taxes.

 Personal life

-In addition to philanthropic endeavors, Hill lead a substantial and active life outside of business, resulting in a diverse and impressive legacy.
+In addition to philanthropic endeavors, Hill lead a substantial and active life outside of business, resulting in a diverse legacy.

 In 1867, he married Mary Theresa Mehegan, a Roman Catholic (born 1846, New York City); they had ten children, nine reaching adulthood: